jinghuazhao/INF/docs/rsid/README.md

 Finally, we need some facts about $\chi_1^2$, $\chi^2$ distribution of one degree of freedom.
 For $z \sim N(0,1)$, $z^2\sim \chi_1^2$, whose mean and variance are 1 and 2, respectively.

-We now have results 1 and 2 below followed by others.
+We now have the following results.

 1. The proportion of variants explained (PVE).

-    From above we have.
+    From above we have

     $$
     \begin{align}